mylovemyon/TryHackMe/Rooms/Attacking Kerberos.md

 3.)
 You now have impersonated the ticket giving you the same rights as the TGT you're impersonating.
 To verify this we can look at the admin share.
 <img src="https://github.com/mylovemyon/TryHackMe_Images/blob/main/Images/Attacking%20Kerberos_24.png" width="50%" height="50%">
 Note that this is only a POC to understand how to pass the ticket and gain domain admin the way that you approach passing the ticket may be different based on what kind of engagement you're in so do not take this as a definitive guide of how to run this attack.

+### Pass the Ticket Mitigation -
+Let's talk blue team and how to mitigate these types of attacks.
+Don't let your domain admins log onto anything except the domain controller - This is something so simple however a lot of domain admins still log onto low-level computers leaving tickets around that we can use to attack and move laterally with.

+## Golden/Silver Ticket Attacks w/ mimikatz
+Mimikatz is a very popular and powerful post-exploitation tool most commonly used for dumping user credentials inside of an active directory network however well be using mimikatz in order to create a silver ticket.
+A silver ticket can sometimes be better used in engagements rather than a golden ticket because it is a little more discreet.
+If stealth and staying undetected matter then a silver ticket is probably a better option than a golden ticket however the approach to creating one is the exact same.
+The key difference between the two tickets is that a silver ticket is limited to the service that is targeted whereas a golden ticket has access to any Kerberos service.
+A specific use scenario for a silver ticket would be that you want to access the domain's SQL server however your current compromised user does not have access to that server.
+You can find an accessible service account to get a foothold with by kerberoasting that service, you can then dump the service hash and then impersonate their TGT in order to request a service ticket for the SQL service from the KDC allowing you access to the domain's SQL server.

+### KRBTGT Overview
+In order to fully understand how these attacks work you need to understand what the difference between a KRBTGT and a TGT is.
+A KRBTGT is the service account for the KDC this is the Key Distribution Center that issues all of the tickets to the clients.
+If you impersonate this account and create a golden ticket form the KRBTGT you give yourself the ability to create a service ticket for anything you want.
+A TGT is a ticket to a service account issued by the KDC and can only access that service the TGT is from like the SQLService ticket.

+### Golden/Silver Ticket Attack Overview -
+A golden ticket attack works by dumping the ticket-granting ticket of any user on the domain this would preferably be a domain admin however for a golden ticket you would dump the krbtgt ticket and for a silver ticket, you would dump any service or domain admin ticket.
+This will provide you with the service/domain admin account's SID or security identifier that is a unique identifier for each user account, as well as the NTLM hash.
+You then use these details inside of a mimikatz golden ticket attack in order to create a TGT that impersonates the given service account information.